mpvnet-player/mpv.net/docs/Manual.md

 The JavaScript script host is built into libmpv.

-There is no debugging support, only error and debug messages printed on the terminal.
+Error and debug messages are printed on the terminal.

 JavaScript scripts are loaded before the first media file loads.